-If you aren’t 100% sure about your course schedule this term, you aren’t alone!
-Arts Academic Advisor Jessica King shares why the add/drop period exists, plus tips to help you make confident decisions about adding or dropping courses.
+If you aren’t 100% sure about your course schedule this term, you aren’t alone, and you’re not stuck!
+These tips will help you feel more confident about whether to add or drop a course.

 The basics of adding and dropping courses

-The change of registration period or add/drop period occurs in the first two-weeks of each term.
-During this time, you can add or drop courses fairly easily, but there are important deadlines, considerations and limitations to be aware of.
+The change of registration period (more often called the add/drop period) occurs in the first two-weeks of each term.
+During this time, you can make changes to your schedule fairly easily, but there are important deadlines, considerations and limitations to be aware of.

-For example, Arts One and CAP (Coordinated Arts Program) courses are part of full-year programs that span Terms 1 and 2 of the Winter Session.
-If you are considering making a change to your CAP or Arts One stream, keep in mind that these have different deadlines than single term courses.
+If you’re in Arts One or CAP (Coordinated Arts Program), your courses span both terms.
+If you're considering a change to your CAP or Arts One courses, keep in mind that these have different deadlines than single term courses.

 You can’t register for courses beyond your credit limit.
 If you are already at your credit limit, you may need to drop a course before you can add a new one.